learn-co-curriculum/phase-1-stitching-together-the-three-pillars/README.md

 ## Introduction

-Knowing what web programming is and how its elements work together is an essential first step, but after you've got the fundamentals, you'll really want to see it in action.
-The good news is, you probably already have.
-You most likely have dozens of web interactions every day that rely on JavaScript to send, collect and change information.
-Even if it's something as simple as clicking an empty heart on a social media post to "favorite" it and seeing the heart turn red.
+Knowing what web programming is and how its elements work together conceptually is an essential first step.
+But in order to help orient our upcoming lessons, let's see it in action.
+In this lesson we've provided you a simple social media application called "Simple Liker."
+You'll see several posts which can be "liked" by clicking on the heart...well, they could be if the critical code hadn't been commented out.
+This lesson will guide you in uncommenting the critical code so that you restore the "like" functionality.
+In subsequent lessons, you'll learn the skills needd to create the pieces that you'll stitch together in this lesson.

 ### Identify the Three Essential Pillars of Front-End Web Programming